 About The Lab

-Team Work on MR SAT
+Teamwork on MR SAT

 There are many diverse research areas being pursued within the lab including systems engineering, cold gas propulsion systems, power systems, and orbit and attitude determination and control primarily within the scope of small satellites.
 Students working in the lab have presented papers at numerous research conferences, been published in archival journals and won awards for their research efforts.